chainflip-io/chainflip-eth-contracts/docs/Vault.md

 - `message`:       The message to be sent to the egress chain.
 This is a general purpose message.

-- `dstNativeBudget`:  The amount of native gas to be used on the destination chain's call.
+- `gasAmount`:  The amount of native gas to be used on the destination chain's call.
 That gas will be paid with the source token.

 - `srcToken`:      Address of the source token.